Adrian-Ng/Adrian-Ng.github.io/_SQL/02-Basic-Select.md

 9|Relax|238
 10|Gold|231

-But say we don't want to return results from every column.
+But suppose we don't want to return results from every column.
-We are interested in just a subset of columns.
+We are only interested in a subset of columns.
-We just explicitly name the columns we need.
+So we explicitly name the columns we need.

 ```sql
 SELECT